aiola/alice-yale-hfjet/rawYieldUnc/README.md

 \- The reflection/true signal ratio in the mass fit range OR the true signal mass distribution in the _p_~T~ bin under analysis (the ratio can be indeed fixed by hand, or evaluated by the reflection and true signal histograms).

-An example of these plots (in several _p_~T~ bins) is given as an attachment in the jira ticket (file reflections_fitted_DoubleGaus.root).
+An example of these plots (in several _p_~T~ bins) is given as an attachment in the JIRA ticket (file reflections_fitted_DoubleGaus.root).
 Note that these histograms are (strongly) _p_~T~-dependent.
 It's not mandatory that these histograms have the same binning and mass range of the data mass distribution.

-The input filenames and the histogram names are set in the `SetInputParameterDzero` section, together with:
+The input file names and the histogram names are set in the `SetInputParameterDzero` section, together with:

 \- The value of the reflection/true signal ratio, if fixed from the user (first argument of `SetValueOfReflOverSignal`)